Last Week: 2-4 ATS 5-1 SU

 SU – Texas

 For entertainment purposes only.
-Save your money for drinks on the Riverwalk.
+Save your money for more and more clear bags.